Skip to content

 print(f"[{f.severity}] {f.message}")

-Run this script after every firewall change to catch overly permissive rules before they reach production.
+Run this script after every firewall change to catch overly permissive rules before the rules reach production.
 The CSV format (rule,source,destination,protocol,port,action) matches the export format of most firewall management tools.

 DMZ contains shared services